The Chancellor Rishi Sunak presented the 2020 Budget on 11 March. The Finance Bill 2019-21 was published on 17 March.

 Initially it was anticipated this change would take effect from April 2020, but at the conclusion of the debates on the Budget on 17 March, Treasury Minister Steve Barclay announced that the Government had taken the decision to defer the implementation of the reform to the off-payroll working rules for one year, to April 2021, adding that “the Government will … shortly table an additional resolution confirming that we will reintroduce the off-payroll working rules provisions by amending the Bill, with a commencement date of the 6 April 2021” (HC Deb 17 March 2020 cc905-6).

-The Finance Bill 2017-19 was published on the same day as the Minister’s statement, but the Bill as it now stands does not include provision to implement this reform.
+The Finance Bill 2019-21 (Bill 114 of 2019-21) was published on the same day as the Minister’s statement, but the Bill as initially published did not include provision to implement this reform.
 On 19 May the House approved the ways and means resolution to enable to allow it to add a new clause and Schedule to this effect (HC Deb 19 May 2020 cc542-554).
-HMRC has also published an explanatory note on this measure: Finance Bill 2020: Public Bill Committee,19 May 2020.
+HMRC also published an explanatory note on this measure: Finance Bill 2020: Public Bill Committee, 5 June 2020.
+In turn the Government tabled a new clause and Schedule to the Bill, and this was agreed in Public Bill Committee, unamended and without a division, on 18 June.
+On completion of the Committee stage, these provisions now form clause 7 and Schedule 1 of Finance Bill 2019-21 [Bill 142 of 2019‑21].
+Apart from this the only other changes made were three minor Government amendments to the provisions in the Bill regarding the 2019 Loan Charge (clauses 14-20 of Bill 114 of 2019-21).

 Library briefing material on the Finance Bill

 It is long-standing practice for there not to be a single impact assessment on the Bill; as noted, HMRC publish tax information & impact notes on individual Budget measures.
 Similarly, given the scale and scope of the annual Finance Bill, the Library does not publish a single paper on the Bill, but aims to publish briefing material relating to the clauses selected for debate by the Committee of the Whole House.
-As noted, it is now anticipated that the Bill will be considered in its entirety in Public Bill Committee.
-Briefing papers on those measures that have generated most interest to date are published below:
+As noted, the Bill was considered in its entirety in Public Bill Committee.
+Briefing papers on those measures that have generated most interest following the Budget are published below:

 Digital Services Tax, CBP8719, 3 April 2020